oban-bg/oban/guides/recipes/splitting-queues.md

 Note that the parsing clause has a couple of safety mechanisms to ensure that only real queues are specified:

-1. It automatically trims while splitting values, so extra whitespace like won't break parsing (i.e. ` default,3 `)
+1. It automatically trims while splitting values, so extra whitespace won't break parsing (i.e. ` default,3 `)
 2. It only converts the `queue` string to _an existing atom_, hopefully preventing typos that would start a random queue (i.e. `default`)